 Later, we also built another chicken coop for a new clutch of chicks that had been abandoned by their mother.
 We placed this coop in the garden.
 What was to result in these attempts to coop up the chickens was a disaster.

 Mites infested the chicken house and coops.
 A deadly disease (Newcastle Disease) infested the young chickens and killed over 80% of the population.
 The chickens did not get enough sunlight and not enough nutrition from foraging so they became weak and ill.
 The hens became infertile and didn’t lay any eggs.
 The chicks became aggressive and pecked and killed each other.
 Sometimes, a stray cat went into the chicken house and attacked the chicks.
+Rats infested the area.
 The chickens refused to stay in the chicken house/run and never stopped trying to get out.
 We put a net over the chicken run which made the area even darker.
 Without sunlight, disease and mites infested the area.
 What we did was just wrong.

 There was a time when we had over 50 chickens in that chicken house/run.
 Now, keeping the chickens free range, we have three roosters (tied up to keep them from getting stolen and from killing each other), three egg-laying hens, four pullets and some fifteen chicks from the three hens.
 It was a mistake letting three hens have chicks all a the same time.
-The hens fight and this can result to death of chicks due to crushing.
-The ideal – given our limited space – is (1) keep two older rooster and one new rooster to replace the older ones later; (2) keep three to four hens; (3) have one clutch of chicks only one at a time; and (4) collect the eggs and cull the chicks before they full mature.
+The hens fight and this can result to death of chicks due to crushing and pecking.
+The ideal – given our limited space – is (1) keep two older rooster and one new rooster to replace the older ones later; (2) keep three to four hens; (3) have one clutch of chicks only one at a time; and (4) collect the eggs and cull the chicks before they fully mature.

-Also, important lessons were: (1) let the hens rear the chicks, don’t put up incubators; (2) supplement commercial feeds with food from the garden such as coconuts, bananas, jackfruit, etc. (3) supplement their food with fermented leaves of weeds, tricanthera (Madre de Agua), cassava, sweet potato, etc.
+Also, important lessons were: (1) let the hens rear the chicks, don’t put up coops and incubators; (2) supplement commercial feeds with food from the garden such as coconuts, bananas, jackfruit, etc. (3) supplement their food with fermented leaves of weeds, tricanthera (Madre de Agua), cassava, sweet potato, etc.

 The chickens now interact with ducks which we introduced last year.
 We also don’t have the problem of chickens going into the house because we no longer rear them inside the house.
-The mites problem also seem to have disappeared even if some of the chickens stay under the house during the day.
+The mites problem also seem to have gone down considerably even if some of the chickens stay under the house during the day.
 I suspected that this might be because of the ducks that also stay under the house.
 The ducks like water and the (mildly) wet environment discourage the spread of mites.